fuse-open/docs/articles/basics/preview-and-export.md

 > **Note:** When running preview for iOS, Fuse doesn't run your app directly, but will open the project in Xcode.
 > From there, press the "play" button to run the preview session.

-When we open a project in Fuse, it starts in preview mode inside the tool.
-Users with a Fuse Pro license will also see visual tools to inspect and modify the app.
+When we open a project in Fuse, it starts in preview mode inside the tool, along with visual tools to inspect and modify the app.
 To start preview on a device, use the "Preview" menu.

 ![Preview menu](../../media/preview-menu.png)